dautroc/synapse_ai/README.md

 end
 ```

 Make sure you have `OPENAI_API_KEY` set in your application's environment (e.g., using `dotenv-rails`, Rails credentials, or your hosting provider's environment variable settings).
+Only OpenAI is supported.

 ## Usage Example